 While the latency and speed of memory is not particularly important in a gaming build, it’s still nice to have some quality RAM installed.
 Installing a single 8GB stick instead of two 4GB sticks means you have room to install more memory later if you ever find you need it.

-This motherboard provides the basic connectivity you’ll need to support all of your components in this build and also has a super easy to use UEFI BIOS.
-In fact, it has two which means you have a backup BIOS if anything goes wrong with the first.
+This motherboard provides the basic connectivity you’ll need to support all of your components in this build, and is compatible with both 6th (Skylake) and 7th generation (Kaby Lake) processors.
+It also has a super easy to use UEFI BIOS.
+In fact, it includes dual BIOS support which means you have a backup BIOS if anything goes wrong with the first.

 We definitely wanted to be able to squeeze in a SSD into this build, even if it’s only a small one.
 In this build we sacrificed a little more budget towards the GTX 1060 graphics card, but there was still enough left over for us to be able to fit in a 120GB Kingston HyperX Fury SSD.
 Kingston are a well-known brand, and while their HyperX Fury SSDs may not be the fastest SSDs out there, if you are coming from a hard drive, they are insanely quick in comparison.